 In fact, psychological cyberattacks are on the rise.
 “We are seeing an increase of blended attacks that rely on a combination of social engineering and malicious software,” says Taggart.
 For example, a popular social engineering tactic is the technical support scam.
 An alert pop-up will appear on the screen that tells the user he is infected and needs to download a malware application and/or call this number to have a technician help you.
-The user, fearful of infection, will download the fake antivirus or anti-malware application that is instead a vehicle for delivering malware instead of eradicating it, and/or scamming people out of their money.
+The user, fearful of infection, will download the fake antivirus application or call up the technician, both of which are vehicles for delivering malware instead of eradicating it, and/or scamming people out of their money.

 So how are the criminals distributing their social engineering schemes?
-Here are some of the most prevalent forms of social engineering today.
+Here are some of the most prevalent ways social engineering is used today.

 “Huge snake eats man alive!”
 Have I got your attention?
 What if I posted a link to a video of the ordeal?
 You just might be tempted to click, especially because many legitimate articles and other pieces of content use similarly eye-catching headlines to get people to look at their stuff.
 Cybercriminals get this, and they exploit it.

 A particularly popular approach is to capitalize on the innately human desire to crane one’s neck to see an accident on the side of the road.
 So beware of links to overly graphic terrorist attack images, natural disasters, and other tragedies.
 They just may lead to malicious websites that can siphon off personal data or drop infections on machines via malvertising.

 Watering hole attacks